-If you would like more information on volunteering in Enniscorthy Credit Union please phone or text 087 2212658 or email us on firstname.lastname@example.org, detailing your name, address and contact details.
+If you would like more information on volunteering in Enniscorthy Credit Union please email us on firstname.lastname@example.org, detailing your name, address and contact details.
 We can provide information detailing the sort of time outlay involved, the benefits of volunteering in such an organisation, and the fitness and probity requirement etc. or any other question.

 For any queries, please contact a member of our friendly staff who will be happy to help.Contact